What is ESpanix? Spain’s Internet Exchange Point

 Aggregated traffic

-The following graph shows an example of ESpanix’ aggregated traffic, in December 2021.
+The following graph shows an example of ESpanix’ aggregated traffic of September 2023.
 The daily updated graph is available on its website.

 IPv6 ratio